-Rajasthan’s immunity bill: Sachin Pilot challenges ordinance in High Court
+Sachin Pilot challenges Rajasthan’s immunity ordinance in High Court

-On Wednesday, the Congress leader said he would move court if the BJP state government did not withdraw the ordinance.
+The Congress leader’s plea said the ordinance violates the right to equality and freedom of speech.

-Rajasthan Congress President Sachin Pilot on Thursday filed a petition in the High Court challenging an ordinance passed by the state government that seeks to protect public servants from being investigated.
+Rajasthan Congress President Sachin Pilot on Thursday filed a petition in the High Court challenging an ordinance passed by the state government that seeks to shield public servants from being investigated.

-The ordinance proposes to shield both serving and former judges, magistrates and public servants from being investigated without its sanction.
+The ordinance proposes to shield both serving and former judges, magistrates and public servants from being investigated without government sanction.
 It also proposes to ban the media from naming these public servants till the government allows a case to be investigated.

-On Wednesday, Pilot said he would move court if the Bharatiya Janata Party-led state government did not withdraw the ordinance.
+On Wednesday, Pilot said he would move court if the Bharatiya Janata Party-led state did not withdraw the ordinance.

 His writ petition, filed in the Jaipur bench of the Rajasthan Hight Court, says the Criminal Laws (Rajasthan Amendment) Ordinance, 2017, violates Article 14 (right to equality) and Article 19 (1) (a) (freedom of speech and expression) of the Constitution, as it would reduce or cut the powers of courts to order investigations against public servants, The Hindu reported.